 The oil will stay for a long time until it turns into yellow stains.
 You may have to contact a professional mattress cleaner to wipe out the yellow stains due to oil.

-The mould and mildew will grow up if you are unaware of the urine, sweat, and oil on your mattress.
-Basically, the urine, oils, and sweat can create excess moisture that will lead to growing mould and mildew.
-Notably, mould can cause a very unhygienic experience so, whenever you spot it you have to use commercial disinfectants or DIY products.
+The mold and mildew will grow up if you are unaware of the urine, sweat, and oil on your mattress.
+Basically, the urine, oils, and sweat can create excess moisture that will lead to growing mold and mildew.
+Notably, mold can cause a very unhygienic experience so, whenever you spot it you have to use commercial disinfectants or DIY products.

 Meanwhile, you can identify this thing by spotting an area full of small yellow spots.
 Most importantly, the mold can spread easily and bring your mattress to the dustbin.

-How to remove old urine stain from mattress?
+How to remove old urine stains from a mattress?

 - If you can successfully remove the spot from the mattress, the mattress will dry and need to disinfect.
 So, to disinfect, take and mix half vinegar and half water on a spray bottle and spray to remove surface germs.

-- If the bad odor still continues, you have to add a layer of baking soda and then sit for 10-15 minutes that will remove the odor naturally.
+- If the bad odor still continues, you have to add a layer of baking soda and then sit for 10-15 minutes which will remove the odor naturally.

 How do I get my mattress white again?

 As you may know, our mattress becomes yellow due to some items.
-When you can successfully remove and wash, the mattress will white again.
+When you can successfully remove and wash it, the mattress will be white again.
 Now on, here we discuss how to get stains out of a mattress.

 - Firstly, you have to gather the mattress stain remover like laundry detergent, baking soda, an enzyme cleaner, cold water, etc.